 Interpretation of NDEs Impacted by Cultural Beliefs

-NDE elements which seem to be connected to various cultural and religious beliefs are usually the results of later interpretation.
+NDE elements that seem to be connected to various cultural and religious beliefs are usually the results of later interpretations.
 It is easy to see how “beings of light” and various benevolent entities dressed in white, can be identified as angels.

 That said, the common elements listed above seem to persist over time and cultural boundaries.
-Exactly what this means from a practical perspective is up for debate at this point.
+Precisely what this means from a practical perspective is up for debate at this point.

 After Effects of Near Death Experiences